On the It\^o-Alekseev-Gr\"obner formula for stochastic differential equations: Introduction

 A crucial assumption in Theorem~\ref{thm:intro} is existence of a solution of the SDE~\eqref{eq:SDE.intro} which is twice continuously differentiable in the starting point since in the proof of Theorem~\ref{thm:intro} we apply It\^o's formula for independent random fields to the random functions $\R^d\ni x\mapsto X^{x}_{t,T}\in\R^d$, $t\in[0,T]$.
 This assumption is not satisfied in a number of cases.
 For example Li \& Scheutzow~\cite{LiScheutzow2011} construct a two-dimensional example with smooth and globally bounded coefficient functions which is not even strongly complete (that is, the exceptional subset of $\Omega$ where~\eqref{eq:SDE.intro} fails to hold can not be chosen independently of the starting point); cf.\ also Hairer et al.~\cite[Theorem 1.2]{HairerHutzenthalerJentzen2015}.
-Under suitable assumptions on the coefficients, however, strong completeness and existence of a solution of~\eqref{eq:SDE.intro} which is continuous in the starting point can be ensured; see, e.g., \cite{CoxHutzenthalerJentzen2013,Zhang2010,Li1994}.
-Existence of a solution of~\eqref{eq:SDE.intro} which satisfies the assumptions of Theorem~\ref{thm:intro} is currently known essentially only in the case of twice continuously differentiable coefficient functions whose derivatives up to second order are bounded; see, e.g., in Kunita~\cite[Theorem 1.4.1]{Kunita1986}.
-In future research we will generalize this to unbounded twice continuously differentiable coefficient functions which satisfy certain growth conditions at infinity.
+Under suitable assumptions on the coefficients, however, strong completeness and existence of a solution of~\eqref{eq:SDE.intro} which is continuous in the starting point can be ensured; see, e.g., \cite{CoxHutzenthalerJentzen2013ArXiv,Zhang2010,Li1994}.
+Existence of a solution of~\eqref{eq:SDE.intro} which is twice continuously differentiable in the starting point is known for strongly complete SDEs whose coefficient functions have locally Lipschitz continuous second derivatives; see \cite[Theorem V.40]{protter05}.
+In future research we show that moments of the derivative processes up to order two are finite if the coefficient functions grow moderately at infinity; see \cite{HuddeHutzenthalerMazzonetto2019}.
+Moreover, in the case of non-differentiable coefficients a possible approach is to approximate the SDE by SDEs with smooth coefficients and to apply Theorem~\ref{thm:intro} to the sequence of smoothened SDE solutions.

 We prove Theorem~\ref{thm:intro} as follows.
 First, we rewrite the left-hand side of equation~\eqref{1553} as telescoping sum; see~\eqref{eq:telescope.sum} below.
 Then we apply It\^o's formula to the random functions $\R^d\ni x\mapsto X^{x}_{t,T}\in\R^d$, $t\in[0,T]$ in order to expand the local errors.
 Thereby we obtain It\^o integrals which we rewrite as Skorohod integrals by applying Proposition~\ref{l:Skorohod.generalizes.Ito} below.
 These Skorohod integrals are non-standard since the integrands are in general not measurable with respect to a Wiener process.
 For this reason we introduce an extended Skorohod integral in the appendix.
 Moreover, the integrands in the It\^o integrals are adapted to different filtrations.
 We apply Proposition~\ref{l:Skorohod.on.T} below in order to carefully rewrite the sum of these integrals as a single Skorohod integral.